cypress-io/code-coverage/README.md

 ### Exclude files and folders

 See [`nyc` configuration](https://github.com/istanbuljs/nyc#common-configuration-options) and [ include and exclude options](https://github.com/istanbuljs/nyc#using-include-and-exclude-arrays).
-You can include and exclude files using `minimatch` patterns in `.nycrc` file or using "nyc" object inside your `package.json` file.
+You can include and exclude files using `minimatch` patterns in "nyc" object inside your `package.json` file.

 For example, if you want to only include files in the `app` folder, but exclude `app/util.js` file, you can set in your `package.json`